 The Yong Sheng is China's first commercial ship to attempt the route.
-Estimates for the navigational distance of the passage are up to 40 percent shorter compared to the Suez Canal route, depending on the where the ship starts and stops.
-The Shanghai to Rotterdam trip is estimated to be about seven days and 2,750 miles shorter.
+The Northeast Passage is estimated to be 40 percent shorter than the Suez Canal route.
+A trip from Shanghai to Rotterdam is estimated to be about seven days and 2,750 miles shorter.

 Ship traffic, including this sailboat in Barrow, Alaska, has become a more frequent sight in the Arctic.
 Photo by PBS NewsHour's Mike Fritz.

 The Northeast Passage (also known as the Northern Sea Route) isn't completely viable yet.
-A short summer season with ice-free conditions for a matter of weeks would keep traffic volume low; many uncertainties remain about Arctic weather; navigation routes aren't fully defined; there is currently in the Arctic in terms of infrastructure or search and rescue.
+A short summer season with ice-free conditions for a matter of weeks would keep traffic volume low; many uncertainties remain about Arctic weather; navigation routes aren't fully defined; there is currently a lack of infrastructure for search and rescue.
 Yet Reuters reports that experts are predicting the new route will produce as much as a 20 percent savings in cost compared to using the Suez, and that by 2030 a quarter of shipped cargo between Asia and Europe will use this route.